Overview, Policies & Accommodations

 The Productivity Circle

-Academic Support & Enrichment, in collaboration with Counseling Services, offers a group for students who would like to learn more skills to manage symptoms of ADHD.
+Academic Resource Center, in collaboration with Counseling Services, offers a group for students who would like to learn more skills to manage symptoms of ADHD.
 A formal diagnosis of ADHD is not necessary to attend.
 This group emphasizes psychoeducation about ADHD and how it may impact a student in college.
 Students learn strategies to increase success in academia, build new habits to improve overall wellness, and gain support for making the transition to college.
 This group emphasizes the strengths and talents of students with ADHD.